open-telemetry/opentelemetry.io/content/en/community/end-user/_index.md

 **Is this group only for OpenTelemetry end users?**

 No!
 Anyone is welcome to join and discuss their journey to observability.
-This group is hosted by the OpenTelemetry Community End-User Working Group, so we expect most participants will be from organizations that are evaluating or using OpenTelemetry.
+This group is hosted by the OpenTelemetry Community end user Working Group, so we expect most participants will be from organizations that are evaluating or using OpenTelemetry.